hpc-gridware/clusterscheduler/doc/markdown/manual/development-guide/01_prepare_dev_env.md

 dnf install -y texlive*
 ```

-Depending on the OS patchlevel `cmake` needs to be (compiled and) installed manually because the default `cmake` package might just provides versions < 3.24
+Depending on the OS patchlevel `cmake` needs to be (compiled and) installed manually because the default `cmake` package might just provide versions < 3.24

 ### Solaris 11 (default for sol-amd64)